The Culzean Way

 A lack of safe options

-The communities, businesses and attractions between Ayr and Girvan are somewhat isolated – most are only accessible by car or bus.
+The communities, businesses and attractions between Ayr and Girvan are mostly only accessible by car or bus.

 Walkers can follow the magnificent Ayrshire Coastal Path, but this is not suitable for wheeled users and some sections are not accessible during high tide.